saleemshahzad08/ML-Assignment-Projects/Project-03-Clustering/README.md

-# Adult Income Predictor
+# Mall Customer's Segmentation

-A Streamlit web application that predicts possible segment to which an input belongs.
+A Streamlit web application that predicts possible segment to which an customer belongs.

 ## Features